-- 5.30.1.
-Arrangements for all off site visits such as field trips and extracurricular activities will comply with the 'procedures and code of practise for off site visits 'and the school's 'trips policy '. - 5.30.2.
-The school will: - Complete detailed risk assessments for each trip/visit as part of the Evolve Trip management system, The risk assessments will be accessible

-- whilst on the trip.
+- 5.31.1.
+Arrangements for all off site visits such as field trips and extracurricular activities will comply with the 'procedures and code of practise for off site visits 'and the school's 'Educational visits policy '. - 5.31.2.
+All off-site visits, educational trips and sports events will have a named Trip Lead in line with the school's Educational Visits policy. - 5.31.3.
+The school will: - Complete detailed risk assessments for each trip/visit as part of the Evolve Trip management system, The risk assessments will be accessible whilst on the trip.
 Medical information, special educational needs and pupil contact lists will be taken on the trip. - Train key staff in the risk assessments and what to do in an emergency. - Provide all necessary instruction, training, information and supervision to ensure the safety of pupils and staff. - Investigate all incidents, near misses and accidents, to prevent similar accidents occurring again.
 Periodically assess accident records to identify any trends.
 Review the generic and specific trip risk assessments, as and when necessary.

-5.31.
+5.32.
 Other issues

-- 5.31.1.
+5.32.1.
 There are a wide range of support organisations providing help and advice and the Trust will make full use of these.
-Each school will be encouraged to use them well. - 5.31.2.
+Each school will be encouraged to use them well.

+- 5.32.2.
 The Health and Safety Executive website provides free downloads of most of its publications and these set best practice for occupational health and safety.
-Other relevant organisations such as CLEAPSS and DATA which are membership based will be joined by the Trust. - 5.31.3.
+Other relevant organisations such as CLEAPSS and DATA which are membership based will be joined by the Trust. - 5.32.3.
 Where feasible in-house staff will gain skills, knowledge and experience to carry out most health, safety and wellbeing functions.
-If necessary external contractors and advisors will be used. - 5.32.
-Outdoor structures, seating, monuments and other miscellaneous features - 5.32.1.
+If necessary external contractors and advisors will be used. - 5.33.
+Outdoor structures, seating, monuments and other miscellaneous features - 5.33.1.
 This item covers the wide range of external features from fences to gazebos and roof gardens.
 The principle is of regular inspection and maintenance.
-Specific risk assessment may be necessary for some things although some items commonly in use such as benches have 'everyday risks 'and are unlikely to need detailed risk assessments. - 5.32.2.
+Specific risk assessment may be necessary for some things although some items commonly in use such as benches have 'everyday risks 'and are unlikely to need detailed risk assessments. - 5.33.2.
 Control measures include day to day walking the site, picking up issues before they become a problem.

-5.33.
+5.34.
 Plant, machinery, and equipment

-- 5.33.1.
-The provision and use of plant, machinery and equipment in the school will be in accordance with the procedures for maintenance of installations, plant and equipment. - 5.33.2.
-The governors recognise that specialist advice is required to determine the safety requirements for the following: - Adequate and correct guarding of machinery - Run down and emergency stopping of machinery - General inspection of plant, equipment and machinery - Storage and transportation of toxic substances, gases etc and

-• Disposal of toxic and other waste substances and materials.
+- 5.34.1.
+The provision and use of plant, machinery and equipment in the school will be in accordance with the procedures for maintenance of installations, plant and equipment. - 5.34.2.
+The governors recognise that specialist advice is required to determine the safety requirements for the following: - Adequate and correct guarding of machinery - Run down and emergency stopping of machinery - General inspection of plant, equipment and machinery - Storage and transportation of toxic substances, gases etc and - Disposal of toxic and other waste substances and materials.